Iwerne camps: John Smyth

 John Smyth (1941–2018), a barrister best known for acting for Mary Whitehouse in her 1977 private prosecution for blasphemy against the newspaper Gay News, was a camp leader on the Iwerne camps from 1964 to 1984, chair of the Iwerne Trust 1974–81, and a Scripture Union trustee 1971–79.

 In 1979, according to a Iwerne Trust report, Smyth began to carry out beatings on boys from Winchester School and from the Iwerne camps.
 The report found Smyth targeted pupils from leading public schools and took them to his home near Winchester in Hampshire, where he carried out lashings with a garden cane in his shed.
 It said eight of the boys received a total of 14,000 lashes, while two more received 8,000 strokes between them over three years.

 Smyth's actions were reported in 1982 to the Iwerne Trust, which carried out its own internal report, compiled by Mark Ruston, vicar of the Round Church Cambridge and Iwerne camp commandant David Fletcher (employed by Scripture Union).
 This report detailed abuse against 22 young men, and led to Smyth's removal from involvement in Iwerne, but the findings were not communicated to the police until 2013, and the report was not made public until 2016.

-Smyth fled the United Kingdom in 1984 and moved to Zimbabwe where, in 1986, he set up summer camps for boys from the country's leading schools.
-He was arrested in 1997 during an investigation into the drowning of Guide Nyachuru, a 16-year-old adolescent, at the Marondera camp.
-He then moved to Cape Town, South Africa, where he ran the Justice Alliance of South Africa for some years.
-It transpired that he had practised the same vicious beatings on many more young boys in these countries.
+Smyth fled the United Kingdom in 1984 and moved to Zimbabwe, where in 1986 he set up summer camps for boys from the country's leading schools, with funding from the UK.
+In 1992 a 16-year-old boy, Guide Nyachuru, drowned at the Marondera camp, and subsequent investigations revealed that Smyth had engaged in corporal punishment as well as nudity with boys on the camps, and uncovered the 1982 Ruston Report.
+Smyth was charged with culpable homicide, but succeeded in having the charges shelved in 1997.
+However, he was placed on a 30-day temporary visa, and in 2001 was refused re-entry to Zimbabwe.
+He and his wife then moved to Durban and later to Cape Town, South Africa, where he ran the Justice Alliance of South Africa for some years.